 The Carbineers’ task was to eradicate Boer guerrillas and captured men were sometimes shot in acts of impulsive cruelty, and their captors indulged in a degree of personal revenge for the barbarous mutilation of the body of the Carbineers’ wounded CO, Captain Hunt (Terence Donovan), a close friend of Morant.

-The accused are assigned a defence lawyer, Major Thomas (Jack Nicholson,) who has never tried a case before but develops courtroom skills as the trial proceeds, punching holes in the prosecution witnesses and revealing insufficient evidence.
+The accused are assigned an inexperienced Australian defence lawyer, Major Thomas (Jack Thompson) who has never tried a case before (and is given only a day to prepare) but develops courtroom skills as the trial proceeds, punching holes in the prosecution witnesses and revealing insufficient evidence.

-Lord Kitchener himself flees the country rather than testify, leaving the men to become unwilling and innocent pawns in England’s attempts to make peaceful amends toward its German allies.
+Lord Kitchener himself flees the country rather than testify, leaving the men to become unwilling and innocent pawns in England’s attempts to appease German interests and facilitate a peace settlement.